Install the Node Template

 Install the Front End Template

-This tutorial also uses a ReactJS front end, which we will modify for interacting with our custom Substrate blockchain.
+This tutorial also uses a ReactJS front end template, which we will modify for interacting with our custom Substrate blockchain.
+You can use this same template to create front-ends for your own projects in the future.

 Now you can proceed to set up the front-end template with these commands.

-# Clone the code from github git clone -b v2.0.0-alpha.3 https://github.com/substrate-developer-hub/substrate-front-end-template # Install the dependencies cd substrate-front-end-template yarn install
+# Clone the code from github git clone -b v2.0.0-rc4 https://github.com/substrate-developer-hub/substrate-front-end-template # Install the dependencies cd substrate-front-end-template yarn install

 About Proof of Existence